Cutout Christmas Cookies

 - 1/4 teaspoon ground cloves

 - In a bowl, cream butter and sugar.
 Add eggs and vanilla.
-Combine flour, cinnamon, baking power, salt, cloves and nutmeg; gradually add to creamed mixture and mix well.
+Combine flour, cinnamon, baking powder salt, nutmeg and cloves; gradually add to creamed mixture and mix well.
 Chill for at least 1 hour.

 - On a lightly floured surface, roll dough, a portion at a time, to 1/8-in. thickness.
 Cut into desired shapes.
 Place on ungreased baking sheets.
 Bake at 350° for 12-14 minutes or until edges begin to brown.
-Carefully brush with egg white; sprinkle with colored sugar.
-Return to the oven for 3-5 minutes or until lightly browned.
-Yield: about 6 dozen (2-inch cookies).
+Remove to wire racks to cool completely.
+Decorate as desired with frosting or confectioners' sugar.

 I have to admit, I'm not a fan of making cutout cookies, but I'd make these again anytime.
 The flavor was delectable, and the texture crisp and perfect.
 Thank you for a cutout cookie worth the effort!